tangentsoft/pidp8i/doc/cc8-manual.md

 **Field 3:** The LIBC library code

-Since this memory layout applies to the phases of the CC8 compiler as well, this means that each phase uses approximately 16 kWords of core.
+Since this memory layout applies to the phases of the CC8 compiler as well, this means that each phase uses approximately 16&nbsp;kWords of core.

 [ddj]:  https://en.wikipedia.org/wiki/Dr._Dobb%27s_Journal
 [sabr]: https://tangentsoft.com/pidp8i/wiki?name=A+Field+Guide+to+PDP-8+Assemblers#sabr